 If you select the first option to add your property, all variations of your domain, including HTTP and HTTPS types, and subdomains including WWW and non-WWW versions, will be included as a single property.
 You don’t need to add protocol and sub-domain variations in further steps.
 I highly recommend this option.

 Pros and Cons of this Option

 The advantages of this method are:

-- It’s the convenient and time saving method.
+- It’s a convenient and time-saving method.

-- Google will consider all variations of your domain including HTTP and HTTS, WWW and non-WWW as well as other prefixes equally while crawling and indexing your webpages.
+- Google will consider all variations of your domain, including HTTP and HTTS, WWW and non-WWW as well as other prefixes equally while crawling and indexing your webpages.

-- When you upgrade your domain protocol from HTTP to HTTPS, you won’t need to update your property in search console.
+- When you upgrade your domain protocol from HTTP to HTTPS, you won’t need to update your property in the search console.

 The limitation of this option is: